-Simulate an APPROVED
+Simulate an APPROVED transaction

 - In the request, do not include a

-value.
-The endpoint will create a newAPPROVED
+transaction_idvalue.
+The endpoint will create a newAPPROVEDtransaction and return the correspondingtransaction_idandevent_id

-Simulate a VOIDED
+Simulate a VOIDED transaction

 -